e-comas/e-comas.com/_posts/2022-12-22-the-year-in-e-comas-our-highlights-of-2022.md

 It's been another big year for e-Comas.

-What was not so long ago a little start-up is now a major eCommerce agency, recognised by Amazon and the industry, and growing every year (we nearly doubled our team in 2022!).
+What was not so long ago a little start-up is now a major eCommerce agency, recognised by Amazon and the industry, and growing every year (we doubled our team in 2022!).

 Here's a run-down of what we've been up to, with huge thanks to all our clients, our friends and partners in the industry, and our brilliant team, for a successful year at e-Comas.